matplotlib/matplotlib/doc/users/dflt_style_changes.rst

     - `~matplotlib.artist.Artist.margins`

 along with the complimentary ``get_*`` and ``set_*`` methods.
 When computing the view limits, each `~matplotlib.artist.Artist` is checked.
-If *any* artist does not call for a margin on a given side, the margin will be omitted there.
-Some plotting methods and artists have margins disabled by default (for example `~matplotlib.axes.Axes.bar` disables the bottom margin).
+If *any* artist returns `False`  on a given side, the margin will be omitted there.
+Some plotting methods and artists have margins disabled (`False`) by default (for example `~matplotlib.axes.Axes.bar` disables the bottom margin).
 To cancel the margins for a specific artist, pass the kwargs :

   - ``top_margin=False``
   - ``bottom_margin=False``